-There is no generalizing about the climate of a state the size of Italy, except to say that Tahoe and Shasta are like oil paintings of winter wonderlands; SF’s weather rarely changes except during the weird time during the summer when it becomes winter and everyone misquotes Mark Twain; everyone in LA and San Diego just wears bikinis and surfs to work year-round (except during Sharknado season); and they don’t have meteorologists in Fresno, so no one knows what happens there during any season.
+There is no generalizing about the climate of a state the size of Italy, except to say that Tahoe and Shasta are like oil paintings of winter wonderlands; San Francisco’s weather rarely changes, except during the weird time during the summer when it becomes winter and everyone misquotes Mark Twain; everyone in Los Angeles and San Diego just wears bikinis and surfs to work year-round (except during Sharknado season); and they don’t have meteorologists in Fresno, so no one knows what happens there during any season.

 Yes, this seems like an odd placement for a state that clearly experiences some serious snowfall.
 But the truth is, snowfall is a cause for celebration here.
 Have you ever been to Colorado in winter?
 The sun is shining, the winter sports are world-class, and if people aren’t (legally) high, then they’re getting into some fantastic beer.

 Did you know that New Mexico is basically Colorado?
-And I don’t mean that as in they both tend to attract spiritually earnest people who value physical fitness and have weirdly nice calves and prefer to be outdoors wearing shawls with Native American symbols on them (though that is also true).
-I mean, in the sense of topography, New Mexico and Colorado both have high plains, mountain ranges, deserts, basins, fantastic winters, and affiliations to green chiles.
+And I don’t mean that as in they both tend to attract spiritually earnest people who value physical fitness, have weirdly nice calves, and prefer to be outdoors wearing shawls with Native American symbols on them (though that is also true).
+In the sense of topography, New Mexico and Colorado both have high plains, mountain ranges, deserts, basins, fantastic winters, and affiliations to green chiles.

 Other than in the northern reaches of the state, Nevada is generally devoid of the worst aspects of winter; in fact, this is the best time of year to be in the desert, since you can stand outside for more than a few minutes without feeling like you’re going to have a full-on heat stroke.
-However, while crowd favorites like Vegas are protected from terrible weather, they are NOT protected from packs of bros getting unruly with the staff at the Hard Rock because they expected the pool to be open even though it’s actually only like 49 degrees out.
+While crowd favorites like Vegas are protected from terrible weather, they are NOT protected from packs of bros getting unruly because they expected the hotel pool to be open even though it’s actually only like 49 degrees out.

 Psychologically, it seems like Georgia should be safely out of the winter pain zone, and often that holds true.
 But freezing rain is nothing to mess with, tornadoes somehow continue to be a thing even in February, and when snow does hit, no city does “wow, we were woefully underprepared for this” quite like Atlanta.